 Closing All Positions

-• To simultaneously close all open positions and active orders, select the "Cancel and Close All" button at the top of the 'Portfolio' module.
+To close all open positions and active orders simultaneously, select the "Cancel and Close All" button at the top of the Portfolio module.

 Portfolio → Cancel and Close All